Driminary/Driminary/README.md

 [![DEV.to](https://img.shields.io/badge/DEV.to-ndsn-black?logo=dev.to&logoColor=white)](https://dev.to/ndsn)
 [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-orange?logo=Buy%20Me%20A%20Coffee&logoColor=white)](https://www.buymeacoffee.com/ndsn)

-I'm a Physicist turned Cloud Consultant from the UK!
+I'm a Physicist ⚛️ turned Cloud Consultant ☁️ from the UK. 🇬🇧

 I'm currently leveraging Google Cloud and other cloud technologies for both personal and professional projects, as well as occasionally writing on [Dev.to](https://dev.to/ndsn).